Silver River Center for Chair Caning

-- Off-site demos include: Folk Art Center, Grovewood Gallery, the Island Farm c1847, Moses Cone Manor, and a variety of historic houses and festivals.
+- Off-site demos include: Folk Art Center, Grovewood Gallery, The American Craft Council Show, the Island Farm c1847, Moses Cone Manor, and a variety of schools, historic houses, festivals.

-- Collaborative work includes: Furniture Repair Works, McCall Restoration Services, Custom Woodworks, Barnhardt’s Restoration, Woody’s Chair Shop, Brian Boggs Chairmakers, and the Old Wood Company.
+- Collaborative work includes: Furniture Repair Works, McCall Restoration Services, Custom Woodworks, Barnhardt’s Restoration, Brian Brace Fine Furniture, Woody’s Chair Shop, Brian Boggs Chairmakers, and the Old Wood Company.

 - Memberships include The SeatWeavers’ Guild, Inc, the Southern Highland Craft Guild, the Furniture Society, American Craft Council, and River Arts District Artists.

 Want us to come to your town for a demonstration or lecture?
 We speak at woodworker associations, schools, museums, scout meetings, camps, and historic houses.
 We will tailor our presentation to suit your interests.